-- Service redesign: focus on delivering savings from continuous review of service provision to ensure the best service can be delivered within budget. - Medicines management: focus on mitigating the risk of rising costs of primary care medicines, by introducing a range of measures to control prescribing volumes and reduce costs per item. - Other efficiency savings including review of pricing policies and review of services.
+- Service redesign: focus on delivering savings from continuous review of service provision to ensure the best service can be delivered within budget.

+- Medicines management: focus on mitigating the risk of rising costs of primary care medicines, by introducing a range of measures to control prescribing volumes and reduce costs per item. - Out of Area placements - Delivering infrastructure for whole system to be connected